alex-ball/HowTo-LicenseData/how-to-license-data.md

 The attribution condition is couched in flexible terms so as to mitigate the problem of attribution stacking.
 In cases of data being drawn together from many different datasets, a simple generic statement will satisfy the licence terms.^[‘Contains public sector information licensed under the Open Government Licence v2.0.’]
 Furthermore, if a derived dataset is released under CC BY version 4 or ODC-By, users complying with that licence’s attribution requirement automatically satisfy those of the OGL.

+\bgroup\marginbox\boxout
+\noindent{}**NCGL at a glance**

+*Good for*

+  * commercially valuable UK public sector databases and datasets
+  * data to be used automatically

+*Watch out for*

+  * attribution stacking if used with differently licensed data
+  * restrictions on uses: only use with dual licensing
+  * categories of data that cannot be licensed in this way
+  * ties to the UK legal context

+\endboxout\endmarginbox\egroup

 A non-commercial variant was introduced in July 2011,[^NCGL] where commercial uses are understood to be ‘primarily intended for or directed